Giving small change a big purpose.

 1 hour of micro-donations in Hobbycraft stores can allow Together for Short Lives to connect 10 families with seriously ill children with their local hospice.

 Diners donate for mental health

 A lunchtime of donations made by diners at Zizzi could pay for The Mental Health Foundation to provide 90 people with mental health advice and a wellbeing ‘how to’ guide.

 DIY support for local communities

-5 days of donations online or in-app from Screwfix customers could fund a vital repair project for a charity in the community through The Screwfix Foundation.
+A day and a half of donations online or in-app from Screwfix customers could fund a vital repair project for a charity in the community through The Screwfix Foundation.